 Of course, if you’re goal is to spend a lot of money, New York City is certainly a place to do just that.
 But what if you want to come to New York without breaking the bank?
 We’ve got good news for you; there are lots of things you can do in this city that are absolutely free.

-You can start saving money even before you arrive by renting a fully furnished apartment through New York Habitat.
-With hundreds of apartments that are cheaper than hotels in New York, a vacation rental makes sense for the budget-minded traveler.
+You can start saving money even before you arrive by renting a New York fully furnished apartment through our company.
+With hundreds of apartments that are cheaper than hotels in the city, a vacation rental in New York makes sense for the budget-minded traveler.
 In a future video we’ll talk more about this.
 Just keep in mind that, dollar-for-dollar, you’ll get more and pay less.

 The Staten Island Ferry: